dfinity/motoko/doc/md/writing-motoko/sharing.md

 ### Subscriber actor

-The following `Subscriber` actor type provides a possible interface for the subscriber actor and the publisher actor to expose and to call, respectively:
+The following `Subscriber` actor type provides a possible interface for the subscriber actor to expose and the publisher actor to call:

 ``` motoko name=tsub
 type Subscriber = actor {